 Time needed: Less than 5 minutes

-We were able to see Brussels because we had to fly through there to get to/from Europe.
+So how did we find ourselves in Brussels for 24 hours?
 We found an amazing flight deal we couldn’t pass up and Brussels was only 1.25 hours away by train from our first stop (Paris).
-It was a total bonus because we got to explore an additional country and city at the end of our big trip.
+Going in and out of Europe through Brussels was a total bonus.
+We got to explore an additional country and city at the end of our big trip.

 Don’t be afraid of a long layover and don’t think you’re limited with airports in Europe.
 If flights to the country you’re wanting to visit are extremely expensive, make sure to check all the cities and countries around your first stop.
 Sometimes you can find incredible deals and new adventures just by thinking outside the box!